Dog harness: Chest harness

 The chest harness is fastened to the dog’s body with a chest strap and a girth strap.
 The chest strap extends horizontally at the level of the sternum, between the two shoulder joints.
 The chest harness is available in both saddle and non-saddle versions.
 This type of harness is easy to put on.
 The materials used are straps with leather, nylon or even polar or neoprene lining.

 This type of harness originates from ancient China, its first depictions on draft animals date back to around 150 B.C.
 Wandering, conquering peoples, such as the Avars, Huns, Hungarians, played a major role in its spread in Europe.
 It is still used on horses to drive carriages on normal, light terrain.
 A beautiful example of this is the four-horse statue on top of the Brandenburg Gate in Berlin.
 Nowadays, among horse riders, the chest harness is the most used in the field of coachman leisure activities due to its simplicity.

 It is less suitable for pulling heavy loads, as the bearing area of the strap is smaller than that of “hames” harnesses.
 In the case of pulling load, the chest harness is less effective than hames (Y-shaped) harnesses because the strength of the dog’s muscles near the spine and hind legs is not effectively utilised.
 As a result, the chest harness is not used at all in pulling sports that involve dogs.
 The benefits of the harness type are very noticeable in everyday, urban use, and they are also often used in the world of service dogs.

 By using a harness that keeps the neck area free when the dog is pulling on the leash or needs to be pulled back you can avoid putting pressure on the trachea, which restricts breathing and can cause tracheal collapse in the case of dogs that are prone to it.
 To prevent this, the chest harness serves as an alternative to the collar, which is essential for dogs prone to tracheal collapse.

 Y-harness

 The straps of the Y-harness are located between the neck and shoulder joints and surround the dog’s neck - creating a y-shape when viewed from the front.
 This gives the dog the highest freedom of movement.
 Due to its structure, it is more complicated to put on and take off than chest harnesses.
-There are two main types of these, ones built for every day use and those used for racing or running (such as sledding).
+There are two main types of these, ones built for everyday use and those used for racing or running (such as sledding).
 They do not encourage pulling.